warp-contracts/academy/warp-academy-docs/docs/evolve.md

 Please note, that you need to pass `true` as the second argument if you want to bundle the interaction using Warp Sequencer.

+Evolved contract source is then referred instead of the original contract source when performing any interactions after the `evolve` interaction.
+The state is evaluated based on all contract sources linked to the contract.
+There is no limitation for number of evolved contract sources associated to one contract.
 ### Conclusion

 That's it!
 We just evolved our contract.
 If you want to see the whole implementation check out Warp integration tests: